coloquium/kollokvium/README.md

 11. Picture-In-Picture support (renders all streams into PiP element)
 12. Active speaker - Indication of who is talking
 13. Active speaker view and grid view
-14. E2EE (Currently in test for canary/beta (will require Chrome 84+)
+14. E2EE , Currently in beta.Require Chrome 84+
+15. Electron clients ( can be found in this repo https://github.com/coloquium/kollokvium-electron )

 ..and more